owcer/code-api/README.md

  * @param {boolean} [mergeItems] - Whether to merge the item into an nearby item of same type, if one exists.
 Defaults to false.
  * @param {ItemAttributes} [attributes] - Attributes of the item being dropped
  * @param {number} [timeTillDespawn] - Time till the item automatically despawns in milliseconds.
 Max of 5 mins.
- * @returns {PNull<EntityId>} - the id you can pass to setCantPickUpItem, or null if the item drop limit was reached */ createItemDrop(x, y, z, itemName, amount, mergeItems, attributes, timeTillDespawn)
+ * @returns {PNull<EntityId>} - the itemId that you can pass to setCantPickUpItem, or null if the item drop limit was reached */ createItemDrop(x, y, z, itemName, amount, mergeItems, attributes, timeTillDespawn)